Nek5000/parRSB/README.md

 `--mesh` is the name of the input mesh (.re2 file) and is required. `--tol` is the tolerance used for finding connectivity. `--test` will run a check to see if `genmap` or `gencon` examples passed the builtin tests.
-If `--no-dump` is not specified, the examples will write a .re2` or a `.ma2` file by default. `--nactive` parameter specify how many MPI ranks are active in the examples.
-Please not that `--tol` and `--nactive` requires a `=` sign (since they are optional) while `--mesh` does not need one.
+If `--no-dump` is not specified, the examples will write a `.re2` or a `.ma2` file by default. `--nactive` parameter specify how many MPI ranks are active in the examples.
+Please note that `--tol` and `--nactive` requires a `=` sign (since they are optional) while `--mesh` does not need one.

 ### C Interface